thomascpowell/lang/README.md

 - Interpreter: Planned

 ## Next Steps
-- Fix issues with Parser
+- Write the interpreter
-- Write the interpreter and CLI
+- Write a CLI + REPL
 - Name the project (maybe)